KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20 pt. 2.md

 			- "It was supposed to be different, smoother,  not far off now though, thats all that matters right? hehehe, (vomits blood)"
 			- Anyother dialogue response from party
 			- "I'll get my shit together, Help me up?"
-	- **Upon leave, describe scene, ship shooting at them, have to sprint up stairs to next location**
+	- **Upon leave, describe scene, ship shooting at them, have to sprint up stairs to next location** --> in terminal, escalator, in a airport shop, big window
-- **Describe scene**, stairs, a terminal room and walkways and flat ground
+- **Describe scene**, stairs, a terminal room in the center, multiple walkways and walkways and flat ground
 	- Its a trap, have to get to terminal and defeat all enemies or occupy them
 	- Daliah limps to the terminal, "Port control, heading there, gonna bring the train to this station, watch for threats"
 		- Wave combat encounter, vehicles too
 	- Daliah: "Its done, get back in" (can only do so after party isn't threatened or engaged (condition))
-	- "We are fucked if I do reach into Abberant magic and the Far Realm, beyond the weave, no other way"
+	- "We are fucked, I have to reach into Abberant magic and the Far Realm, beyond the weave, no other way"
 		- "I've magically attuned myself to you guys to share this power, ready?"
 			- **Whole party can reality warp**
 				- Vehicle crashes into terminal area, hurts Daliah and party